 This online disaster planning training course will help teach supervisors and safety managers to recognize the types of workplace disasters they may face, understand the requirements of the emergency response plan, satisfy employee training requirements, and carry out emergency response duties effectively while at work.

 As the American workforce reflects an increasingly diverse population, organizations must effectively manage diversity in order to attract and retain high-quality employees and create a more cooperative, creative, productive work environment.
 At the end of this training course, you will be able to identify how we are diverse, understand the challenges and opportunities of workplace diversity, avoid legal problems, and follow company policy.

-This training presentation will familiarize you with the provisions of FMLA.
-At the end of the training session, you will be able to identify the purpose and benefits of FMLA, recognize when and to whom it applies, understand key provisions of the law, assist employees in handling leaves appropriately, and protect yourself and the company from liability.
+The objective of this training session is to familiarize you with the provisions of FMLA.
+At the end of the training session, you will be able to identify the purpose and benefits of FMLA; recognize when and to whom it applies; understand key provisions of the law; assist employees in handling leaves appropriately; and protect yourself and your organization from liability.

 The main objective of this session is to help you understand the nature of harassment in the workplace, how you can help prevent it, and what to do if, despite our best efforts, it occurs in our organization.

 AB 1825 applies only to California-based organizations that regularly employ 50 or more employees or regularly "receive the services of" 50 or more persons.